 3. Not Understanding Award Program Rules

-When most people redeem points, they usually book a round-trip flight or use points for a free night in a standard room.
+When most people redeem points, they book a round-trip flight or use points for a free night in a standard room.
 Those are undoubtedly solid options, but too many people overlook the rest.
 For example, Marriott gives you the fifth night free when redeeming points for five consecutive nights.
 That translates to a 20% savings, allowing you to book more nights for less.

 Airlines offer even more ways to maximize your rewards.
 You can get a free stopover on one-way awards with Alaska Airlines.
 At the same time, All Nippon Airways (ANA) gives you both a free stopover and open-jaw per round-trip flight.
 An open-jaw ticket is when you fly to one airport and return from a different destination.
 Open jaws and stopovers can help you get more out of your miles by booking multiple trips for the price of one.

-Knowing when airlines open up seats is also crucial.
-Most carriers make awards available about 180 days before departure, though others will do it as early as two weeks before.
+Knowing when airlines open seats is also crucial.
+Many carriers make awards available about 180 days before departure, though others will do it as early as two weeks before.
 Knowing when seats become available can mean the difference between going on that summer trip to Europe and staying home until fall.

 4. Overpaying for Awards

 Some foreign airlines like Lufthansa and British Airways add massive fuel surcharges to award flights.
-Knowing about this in advance and collecting a different currency can help you avoid paying $1,000 or more round-trip.
+Knowing about this in advance and collecting a different currency can help you avoid paying $1,000 or more round trip.
 The same goes for hotel loyalty programs.
 Some Marriott hotels charge resort and destination fees, even on award tickets.
 But book your stay with Hilton or Hyatt and these fees are waived when you redeem points.

 It’s important to familiarize yourself with a loyalty program’s award pricing structure before collecting points to avoid the risk of overpaying for them.